-Am I good enough
+Am I good enough for a career in science

 Am I good enough for a career in science?

-Are you one of the many people who wonder, “Am I good enough for a career in science?”
+Are you among the many scientists who wonder, “Am I good enough for a career in science?”
 Every young scientist suffers from these negative thoughts.
-You’ve worked hard to contribute to the scientific community… and then you get the feeling that you are not good enough.
-This sense of doubt makes you feel you aren’t good enough for a career in academia.
+You have worked hard to contribute to the scientific community and feel you are not good enough.
+This sense of doubt makes you feel you are not good enough for a career in academia.

 Where does this nagging feeling come from?

 Many young scientists suffer from this condition, commonly known as impostor syndrome.
-While it’s normal, the vague feeling of “not being good enough” is fed by different sources.

-You – like most people – may be a little bit messed up by your parents.
-They may have given you the feeling that you aren’t good enough.
-As a result, you may still attempt to prove that you are enough by trying to achieve excellence and collecting accolades.
+Like most people, you may be a little bit messed up by your parents.
+They may have given you the feeling that you are not good enough.
+You may still attempt to prove that you are enough by trying to achieve excellence and collecting accolades.

-In addition, as a scientist, you get continuously evaluated via scores, impact factors, h factors, citations, and grant money raised.
 Thus, there is frequently somebody who is “better” according to the bibliographic metrics without considering all the other aspects of our complicated lives.

-• in the business much longer
+• are much longer in the business

 • have more support/money/infrastructure